Blacksmithing Classes

 Spoons

 Learn forge welding, upsetting, isolating, spreading, and other advanced smithing techniques in these classes.
-Experienced students can opt for Open Forge and work on personal projects with the guidance of instructors.
+Experienced students can opt for Open Forge and work on personal projects with the guidance of instructors during all class offerings.

 Upcoming Classes